Field and Stream Rescue Team

 *Please dress for the weather and the site location, ensuring you have items such as additional layers of clothing, sun protection (hat, sunscreen, sunglasses, etc.), and are wearing sturdy, close-toed, waterproof footwear.
 Any additional site-specific attire or tools will be noted in the project descriptions.

-*Volunteers are advised to bring a refillable water bottle as the FSRT will have additional water provided.
+*Volunteers are advised to bring a refillable water bottle as FSRT will have additional water provided.

 *During the warmer months, please be mindful to protect yourself against ticks by wearing bug repellent, tucking pants into long socks, and checking your body for ticks after being outdoors.